waveform80/rpi-lgpio/docs/differences.rst

 For some applications, there will be little/no difference other than rpi-lgpio reporting an edge a few milliseconds later than RPi.GPIO would (specifically, by the amount of debounce requsted).
-The following diagram shows the waveform from a "bouncy" switch being pressed once, along with the positions in time where RPi.GPIO and rpi-lgpio would report the rising edge when debounce of 3ms is requested:
+The following diagram shows the waveform from a "bouncy" switch being pressed once, along with the points in time where RPi.GPIO and rpi-lgpio would report the rising edge when debounce of 3ms is
+requested:

 .. code-block::
    :class: chart